 MSI’s CoreBoost Technology is especially useful for streamers using Ryzen processors as more power phases deliver continuous power to the CPU with pinpoint precision – reducing operating temperatures and upping performance.
 Not only does this make your stream smoother and more stable, but it also enhances gaming performance on your end with better fluidity and higher frame rates.

-BIOS Flashback+ is yet another nifty little MSI feature that protects you from bricking your motherboard due to a bad BIOS update.
+Easy BIOS refresh is yet another nifty little MSI feature that protects you from bricking your motherboard due to a bad BIOS update.
 Simply roll back a bad update and you’ll be up and running in no time.
 What’s more.
 You don’t even need a CPU, RAM, or graphics card installed to pull this off.

 The LEDs on this motherboard give it a classy glow – visible clearly if you're using transparent panel cabinets like the one we recommend for this build.